chili-epfl/justhink-alignment-analysis/README.md

 ## References <a name="references"></a>

-[1] U. Norman\*, T. Dinkar\*, B. Bruno, P. Dillenbourg, and C. Clavel, "Studying Alignment in Spontaneous Speech via Automatic Methods: How Do Children Use Task-specific Referents to Succeed in a Collaborative Learning Activity?," under review, 2021.
+[1] U. Norman\*, T. Dinkar\*, B. Bruno, and C. Clavel, "Studying Alignment in Spontaneous Speech via Automatic Methods: How Do Children Use Task-specific Referents to Succeed in a Collaborative Learning Activity?," under review, 2021.

 [2] J. Nasir, U. Norman, B. Bruno, and P. Dillenbourg, "You Tell, I Do, and We Swap until we Connect All the Gold Mines!," ERCIM News, vol. 2020, no. 120, 2020, [Online].
 Available: [https://ercim-news.ercim.eu/en120/special/you-tell-i-do-and-we-swap-until-we-connect-all-the-gold-mines](https://ercim-news.ercim.eu/en120/special/you-tell-i-do-and-we-swap-until-we-connect-all-the-gold-mines).